Windows OS Hub

 esxcli network firewall ruleset set --ruleset-id snmp --enabled true

-Or you can allow inbound traffic from an IP address of your monitoring server or an IP subnet where your SNMP servers are located:
+Or you can allow inbound traffic from an IP address of your monitoring server or an IP subnet where your SNMP targets are located:

 esxcli network firewall ruleset set --ruleset-id snmp --allowed-all false